nitefood/ai-bash-gpt/README.md

 Start a new interactive conversation: ai
-One shot Q&A (exit after reply): ai "what is love?"
+One shot Q&A (exit after reply): ai "how many planets are there in the solar system?"
-Force an interactive conversation (continue interacting after reply): ai -i "what are you?"
+Force an interactive conversation (continue interacting after reply): ai -i "what is the fastest animal on earth?"
 Submit data as part of the question: cat file.txt | ai can you summarize the contents of this file?
 List saved conversations: